TME 65: Why Do Blood Banks Irradiate Donated Blood? A Life-Saving Procedure You Should Know About

 Final Thoughts

+Did you know about blood irradiation before reading this?
 Let us know in the comments!
-And if you found this useful, share it—someone’s life could depend on it.
+If you found this information useful, please share it—someone’s life could depend on it.